Your Negotiation Outcomes Will Tank Until You Do These 5 Things

 - Find Your Allies

-- Find the Double Coincidence of Wants
+- Find the Pain

 - Find the Elephant

-When you get good at the above, and you run into bias and pushback on your ideas or proposals or, yes, your bossy behavior, find your activism and speak truth to power.
+And, when you get good at the above, and you run into bias and pushback on your ideas or proposals or, yes, your bossy behavior, find your activism and speak truth to power.
 Reframe the pushback.